alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 this paradox fully relies on how we engage with the story, how we treat the characters and scenes that it portrays.
-Now, going back to the dichotomy we presented before, this type of belief here mentioned is not "contained\" in the scene, it is not of the same kind as "I know Bob is Alice's father\".
+Now, going back to the dichotomy we presented before, this type of belief here mentioned is not "contained" in the scene, it is not of the same kind as "I know Bob is Alice's father".
 Instead it appears to be that this knowledge disregards the relativisation of the characters to their scene.
 Knowing a character is not real is crucially different from knowing they are not real in the scene.
 Although there are many ways to treat characters and